 Organization and scheduling could also pose a challenge because your team may have varying schedules due to personal circumstances.
 Compromise is the best resolution to organizational conflicts.

-A critical step an employer should take to grease the wheels of this new work structure is to understand the unique needs of each employee and find the best course of action to ensure a smooth transition.
+A critical step an employer should take to grease this new work structure’s wheels is to understand each employee’s unique needs and find the best course of action to ensure a smooth transition.

 Share it Now!